QuantEcon/lecture-source-py/source/rst/geom_series.rst

 ========

-The lecture describes important ideas in economics that use the mathematics of geometric series
+The lecture describes important ideas in economics that use the mathematics of geometric series.

 Among these are